pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

     }
 }

-// Iterate over the retrieved list items foreach (var listItem in myList.Items.AsRequested())
+// Iterate over ALL the retrieved list items foreach (var listItem in myList.Items.AsRequested())
 {
     // Do something with the list item and the per